Website icon Xpert.Digital

 Japan is already working on the future of tomorrow – @shutterstock | Alexander Limbach

-In the 20th century, Japan's demographic development was determined by urbanization.
-In the 1980s, government policy encouraged the development of new urban structures away from major cities and supported regional centers in attracting young people to live and work there.
-These cities offered those coming from the surrounding areas a familiar environment, a lower cost of living, shorter commutes and a generally more relaxed lifestyle than in the big cities.
+In the 20th century, Japan's demographic development was driven by urbanization.
+During the 1980s, government policy promoted the development of new urban structures outside the major cities and supported regional centers in attracting young people to live and work there.
+These towns offered those coming from the surrounding areas a familiar environment, lower living costs, shorter commutes, and generally a more relaxed lifestyle than in the major cities.

-Japan is now an urban society where only 5% of the workforce works in agriculture.
+Japan is now an urban society where only 5% of the workforce is employed in agriculture.
 Many farmers supplement their income with part-time jobs in nearby cities.

-Due to the high land prices in metropolitan areas, many families cannot afford an apartment in larger cities.
-That's why many Japanese have to commute long distances every day.
-In the Tokyo area, daily trips of up to 2 hours one way are not uncommon.
-But on average, the others, like the Germans, have the shortest routes to work.
-According to market research firm Dalia, commuting in Japan is incredibly efficient and punctual.
-But not necessarily comfortable when you think of the images of trains being forced to be jammed, which is certainly reflected in the comparatively high level of job dissatisfaction .
+Due to high land prices in metropolitan areas, many families cannot afford to live in larger cities.
+As a result, many Japanese people have to commute long distances daily.
+In the Tokyo area, daily commutes of up to two hours each way are not uncommon.
+However, other Japanese people, on average, have the shortest commutes, similar to Germans.
+According to the market research company Dalia, commuting in Japan is incredibly efficient and punctual.
+But it's not necessarily comfortable, judging by the images of overcrowded trains, which is certainly reflected in the comparatively high levels of job dissatisfaction .

 Japan's urbanization in recent decades – Xpert.Digital

-While 78.7% of Japan's population lived in cities in 2000, in 2019 it is around 91.7% of the total population.
-However, the Japanese population is aging and shrinking at a record pace.
-The cause is increasing life expectancy and the low birth rate.
-The economy is particularly affected by the consequences.
-Nevertheless, Japan has no intention of introducing a so-called immigration policy and is trying to solve the social challenge in other ways.
+While 78.7% of Japan's population lived in cities in 2000, this figure had risen to approximately 91.7% by 2019.
+However, Japan's population is aging and shrinking at a record pace.
+This is due to increasing life expectancy and a low birth rate.
+The economy is feeling the effects most acutely.
+Nevertheless, Japan has no intention of implementing a so-called immigration policy and is attempting to address this societal challenge through other means.

 Germany and Japan are completely different in terms of population distribution.
-While over 90% of the Japanese population lives in urban areas, in Germany this is less than 50%.
-Germany is working on the challenges of providing uninterrupted supplies in the rural region, while Japan is acutely struggling with a labor shortage and an increasingly aging society.
-This is basically a similar situation to the rural regions in Germany.
-This is an opportunity for the Germans to learn from and imitate the urban experiences and developments of the Japanese.
+While over 90% of the Japanese population lives in urban areas, this figure is less than 50% in Germany.
+Germany is working on the challenges of ensuring comprehensive services in rural areas, while Japan is acutely struggling with a labor shortage and an aging population.
+This is essentially a similar situation to that in rural regions of Germany.
+For Germans, this presents an opportunity to learn from and adopt the urban experiences and developments of the Japanese.

 automation

 Japan is fully committed to automation.
-For example, all emissions and waste products should be recycled by 2050.
-By 2040, the plan is to fully automate fishing, agriculture and forestry so that human help is no longer necessary.
+By 2050, for example, all emissions and waste products are to be recycled.
+By 2040, the plan is to fully automate fishing, agriculture, and forestry, eliminating the need for human intervention.

 Another step by the government is to automate all 50,000 convenience stores (FamilyMart, Lawson, 7-Eleven, New Days, Ministop) in the country by 2025.
-RFID technology should be used for this.
+RFID technology will be used for this purpose.
 This is essential for full automation.
-At a self-service checkout, goods can be billed automatically without the need for staff.
-The mini market chain Lawson was one of the first to successfully put the checkout robot (Rejirobo) into operation in a test phase.
+At self-checkout, goods can be automatically scanned and paid for without the need for staff.
+The convenience store chain Lawson was one of the first to successfully put the checkout robot (Rejirobo) into operation in a test phase.
 So it doesn't always have to be Amazon.
-According to media reports, Amazon is planning 3,000 stores “without cash registers” in the USA by 2021.
+According to media reports, Amazon plans to open 3,000 "cashless" stores in the US by 2021.

-Automatic delivery robots are also already being tested in Japan by Yamato Transport and Rakuten.
+Automated delivery robots are already being tested in Japan by Yamato Transport and Rakuten.
 The project is similar to Amazon Scout's delivery robot.
-And delivery by drone, which Rakuten is testing in Japan, also sounds very familiar.
-As early as 2016, there were initial approaches to alternative last -mile .
+Drone delivery, also being tested in Japan by Rakuten, sounds very familiar.
+Initial approaches to alternative last- mile.

-heise online , one of the most visited German-language IT news sites, reported in its online edition from February 2019 that the fashion group Fast Retailing is working on fully automating its warehouses.
+Heise Online, one of the most visited German-language IT news sites, reported in its February 2019 online edition that the fashion group Fast Retailing is working on fully automating its warehouses.
 The central warehouses in Tokyo are now all equipped with robots and intelligent systems (AI).

-Here Fast Retailing is working with the intralogistics world market leader DAIFUKU , with the aim of fully automating all 78 warehouses in Japan and overseas.
-Investments of 917 million US dollars are planned for this.
+Fast Retailing is collaborating with DAIFUKU , the global market leader in intralogistics , with the goal of fully automating all 78 warehouses in Japan and overseas.
+Investments of US$917 million are planned for this project.

-Fast Retailing is a listed stock corporation with a group turnover of 7.7 billion euros and over 34,000 employees.
+Fast Retailing is a publicly listed company with a group turnover of 7.7 billion euros and over 34,000 employees.

-Solve the supply gaps in Germany with know-how from Japan
+Solving supply gaps in Germany with Japanese know-how

-As a global market leader with over 80 years of experience in multi-material handling, DAIFUKU has the experts worldwide for the most diverse challenges.
-Food, service and logistics companies have trusted DAIFUKU’s know-how for many years.
-In addition to automated applications for the manufacturing industry, its focus areas include logistics solutions of all kinds.
-Systems for the secure storage and provision of sensitive items under clean room conditions are just one example.
-In addition, state-of-the-art solutions for trade and e-commerce are part of DAIFUKU's core competencies.
+As a global market leader with over 80 years of experience in multi-material handling, DAIFUKU has experts worldwide to meet a wide range of challenges.
+Food, service, and logistics companies have relied on DAIFUKU's expertise for many years.
+In addition to automated applications for the manufacturing industry, its core competencies include logistics solutions of all kinds.
+Systems for the secure storage and handling of sensitive goods under cleanroom conditions are just one example.
+Furthermore, state-of-the-art solutions for retail and e-commerce are among DAIFUKU's core competencies.

-► Contact me or discuss with me on LinkedIn
+► Contact me or join the discussion on LinkedIn

 Three areas are of particular importance here: